nk-gears/nkdews.me/content/posts/2021-10-17-mobile-development-setup.md

 iPad 2 : 9.3.5
 iPhone SE : 14.4.5

-I am finally happy with the flutter and I was able to test and run on these devices.
+I am finally happy with the flutter and I was able to test and run on these Multiple devices without any hicupps.
 As i am working on simple apps and there is no plan to develop any 2d or 3D game apps for which native platform is recommended.
 My favourite ide is vscode for the flutter development and it's pretty powerful with the additional plugin which empowers developer productivity.

+Good bye objective-c,swift,Java,Kotlin.
+Not sure whether flutter exposes all the features from the native platform but so far it's convincing as the development setup and workflow seems to be friendly for me

+Here some projects I have been working on using flutter.

+- Awespire
+- DaapTune